akvo/unep-gpml/doc/TRANSLATION_SYSTEM_IMPLEMENTATION.md

     content = EXCLUDED.content,
     updated_at = now();

+-- :name delete-bulk-topic-translations :! :n
+-- Delete all translations for multiple topics (all languages) DELETE FROM topic_translation
+WHERE (topic_type, topic_id) IN (:t*:topic-filters);

 -- :name get-topic-translation :? :1
 -- Get translation for a single topic
 SELECT content